iron-io/iron_worker_ruby/README.markdown

     merge "../models/user"
     merge "../models/account.rb"

+Also you could use wildcards and path in merge_folder

+    merge_folder "./foldername/"     #will merge all *.rb files from foldername merge_folder "../lib/**/"        # will merge all *.rb files from lib and all subdirectories

 The opposite can be done as well with "unmerge" and can be useful when using Rails to exclude classes that are automatically merged.